mydnic/changelog-commit-for-laravel/README.md

     'github_repositories' => [
         'mydnic/changelog-commit-for-laravel', // change me
-        // other repositories if you want to fetch the commit history from multiple repositories ],
+        // other repositories if you want to fetch the commit history from multiple repositories
+        // To specify a branch, make it an array like this one below:
+        // [ 'mydnic/changelog-commit-for-laravel', 'main' ]
+    ],
 ];
 ```

 ## Usage

-Once the package is installed on your project, you should add the `changelod:fetch` command to your deployment process.
+Once the package is installed on your project, you should add the `changelog:fetch` command to your deployment process.

 Now, every time your application is deployed, the changelog will be updated with the latest commit messages.